SeanBryan51/benchcab/docs/user_guide/index.md

 :   a custom payu laboratory directory.
 See [Laboratory Structure](https://payu.readthedocs.io/en/latest/design.html#laboratory-structure) for more information on the payu laboratory directory.

 !!! warning "Re-running `benchcab` multiple times in the same working directory"
-    We recommend the user to manually delete the generated files when re-running `benchcab`.
+    We recommend the user to delete the generated files when re-running `benchcab` after running simulations and saving the necessary output files elsewhere.
 Re-running `benchcab` multiple times in the same working directory is currently not yet supported (see issue [CABLE-LSM/benchcab#20](https://github.com/CABLE-LSM/benchcab/issues/20)).
 To clean the current working directory, run the following command in the working directory

     ```bash
-    rm benchmark_cable_qsub.sh* rev_number-*; rm -rf runs/ src/
+    benchcab clean all
     ```

 ## Analyse the output with [modelevaluation.org][meorg]